prooph/service-bus/docs/message_bus.md

 possibilities to provide the information.
 The message can implement the [Prooph\Common\Messaging\HasMessageName](https://github.com/prooph/common/blob/master/src/Messaging/HasMessageName.php) interface.
-In this case the message bus picks the name directly from the message and set it as param `message-name` in the action event for later use.
+In this case the message bus picks the name directly from the message and sets it as the param `message-name` in the action event for use later.
 The `detect-message-name` event is not triggered.
 If the message does not implement the interface the `detect-message-name` priority can be used to add a plugin to inject the name using `ActionEvent::setParam('message-name', $messageName)`.
-If no `message-name` was set by a listener the message bus uses a fallback:
+If no `message-name` was set by a listener, the message bus uses a fallback:
 - FQCN of message in case of object
 - message => message-name in case of string
 - `gettype($message)` in all other cases